 ALEXANDRA KROSNER, LICSW

-Alex is a Licensed Independent Clinical Social Worker (LICSW) who obtained her Bachelor’s in social welfare at the University of Washington and Master’s in clinical social work at the University of Pennsylvania.
+Alex (she/her) is a Licensed Independent Clinical Social Worker who provides individual and group therapy to teens and adults with a focus on trauma treatment.
+She obtained her Bachelor’s in social welfare at the University of Washington and Master’s in clinical social work at the University of Pennsylvania.
 She has worked in a variety of settings including emergency, outpatient and homes.
+Alex approaches client care with compassion, non-judgment, and playfulness.
+She is informed by Internal Family Systems therapy (Level 1 trained), mindfulness, psychodynamic psychotherapy, and cognitive behavioral therapy.
+Alex has worked with individuals across the life span since 2012 and joined GLPA in 2018.

 JAIME COLE, LMHC